coopernurse/node-pool/README.md

 ## About

   Generic resource pool.
-Can be used to reuse or throttle expensive resources such as database connections.
+Can be used to reuse or throttle usage of expensive resources such as database connections.

-  This module should work on any version of node from at least 0.6+, however the test and linting tools used only run on node >=10 so official support is for node 10 and up.
-All that said, if you find a bug on the older versions and can give us a test case we'll try to fix it.

-**Future Versions Warning**
+**Node.js Version Warning**

-Generic Pool v3 will most likely be the last version to support any versions of nodejs prior to v4.
-It is planned for Generic Pool v4 to only support nodejs v4 and above (this may change however!)
+Generic-Pool v3 requires a nodejs version of at least 4

 ## History